-Description: This operational test implemented SCOOT in an area of the City of Anaheim's traffic signal of Southern California
+Description: This operational test implemented SCOOT in an area of the City of Anaheim's traffic signal system so that it could be evaluated for its effectiveness as an adaptive signal timing control package.
+SCOOT automates the data collection process and then automatically optimizes traffic signal timing based on real-time traffic conditions.
+The test also included the installation and evaluation of Video Traffic Detection System (VTDS) cameras in conjunction with the SCOOT system.
+The VTDS cameras potentially provide a way to adjust the traffic count locations so that optimal data collection sites for the SCOOT system can be identified.

 Project Location: Anaheim, California

-Partner(s): City of Anaheim, California DOT (CalTrans), Odetics, PATH, CalPoly University, and University
+Partner(s): City of Anaheim, California DOT (CalTrans), Odetics, PATH, CalPoly University, and University of Southern California

+Start Date: September 1993

+End Date: September 1999

+Estimated Total ITS Funds: \$1,153,927

+Estimated Total Project Cost: \$2,438,427

+Contacts:

-Frank Cechini FHWA California Division, HTA-CA (916) 498-5005 John Thai City of Anaheim (714) 765-5183
+Frank Cechini FHWA California Division HTA-CA (916) 498-5005

+John Thai

+City of Anaheim